-- a network pharmacy, or - an out-of-network pharmacy.
+- a network pharmacy, or - · an out-of-network pharmacy.

 In limited cases, we cover prescriptions filled at out-of-network pharmacies.
-See Chapter 5 to find out when we will do that.
+Refer to Chapter 5 to find out when we will do that.

-To learn more about these pharmacy choices, see Chapter 5 in this handbook and the plan's Provider and Pharmacy Directory.
+To learn more about these pharmacy choices, refer to Chapter 5 in this handbook and the plan's Provider and Pharmacy Directory.